-MULTIMEDIA PRODUCTION
+MULTIMEDIA PRODUCTION STUDIO

 TCC's Multimedia Production team delivers multimedia resources and support for classes and events held at the college.
-Staff assist students and faculty to digitize materials, create digital media content like video and photos, and our studio offers a green screen setup for various types of video presentations.
+Staff assist students and faculty to digitize materials, create digital media content like video, podcasts, and interactive media.
+Our newly launched recording studio allows students to access professional-grade recording equipment, including a green screen wall, to create a variety of video presentations.
 The eLearning Media Production team offers support and basic training for non-linear editing software like Final Cut Pro, Adobe Premier, iMovie and Movie Maker.
 Staff offer support and training for lecture capture software, and assists in the distribution of multimedia content in digital or physical formats.